Deep Learning-based Search for Microlensing Signature from Binary Black Hole Events in GWTC-1 and -2: Implementation of Deep Learning

 \section{Implementation of Deep Learning}

-We implement one of the state-of-the-art deep learning models, VGG-19 (VGG hereafter) via \texttt{PyTorch}~\citep{NEURIPS2019_9015}, for the identification of lensed GW signals.
-In~\cite{Kim:2020xkm}, we have already shown the classification performance of the VGG model in identifying simulated lensed GW signals is quite feasible: For example, the true positive rates of classifying lensed signals are $\gtrsim 97\%$ for all considered cases.
+We implement one of the state-of-the-art deep learning models, VGG-19 (VGG hereafter) via \textsc{PyTorch}~\citep{NEURIPS2019_9015}, for the identification of the GW microlensing signature.
+In~\cite{Kim:2020xkm}, we have already shown the classification performance of the VGG model for distinguishing simulated lensed GW signals from unlensed ones is quite feasible: For example, the true positive rates of classifying lensed signals are $\gtrsim 97\%$ for all considered cases.

-However, it is less proper to directly use the pre-trained model of the previous work in this search because some of the considerations for preparing the training data were rather insufficient to reflect the reality.
-For example, we supposed (i) the face-on orientations for BBH merger systems and (ii) the optimal signal-to-noise ratio (S/N) for GW signals with a simpler noise model, the Detuned High Power model of the Advanced LIGO~\citep{ZeroDetHighP} in the earlier work.
+However, it is less proper to directly use the pre-trained model of the previous work because some of the considerations for preparing the training data were rather insufficient to reflect the reality.
+For example, we supposed (i) the face-on orientation for BBH merger systems and (ii) the optimal signal-to-noise ratio ($\mathrm{S/N}$) for GW signals with a simpler noise model, the Detuned High Power model of the Advanced LIGO~\citep{ZeroDetHighP} in the earlier work.
 Therefore, to mimic actual observations as much as possible, we partially change the parameter setups for the training data preparation and summarize the parameter setup used in this search in Table~\ref{tab:params_setup}.
 Then we train the VGG model again with newly prepared training data.

 On the other hand, it is known in general that a single learner of any machine learning model may result in an improperly biased prediction and, for such concerns, ensemble learning can be a prescription~\citep{10.5555/3153997}.
-To this end, we introduce an ensemble learning which repeats the training of VGG model multiple times.
+To this end, we introduce an ensemble learning for this search.
 Then, we build a majority voting-based classification strategy for the classes predicted by the ensemble learners.